-Whether you’re an entrepreneur deciding which options work for your retirement needs or an employee thinking about your company’s retirement saving options, you’re probably grappling with one or more of the following questions:
+Whether you’re an entrepreneur deciding which options work for your retirement needs or an employee thinking about your company’s retirement saving choices, you’re probably grappling with one or more of the following questions:

-- Is there any real benefit of increasing contributions to a pension/provident fund or retirement annuity?
+- Is there any real benefit in increasing contributions to a pension/provident fund or retirement annuity?

-- Should one invest (or increase contribution) into their company’s pension/provident fund or into a retirement annuity outside the company’s options?
+- Should one invest (or increase contributions) into one’s company’s pension/provident fund or instead consider a retirement annuity outside the company?

 - How about the difference between investing monthly or a lump sum at the end of the tax year?